 The KeepKey also boasts a simple design by only having 1 button.

-The KeepKey uses USB-A interface for charging and connecting to the PC.
+The KeepKey uses a USB-A to USB-C interface for charging and connecting to the PC.
 Windows users would surely prefer this.
-One problem with Ledger Nano S devices is that the USB-A connection becomes unstable after prolonged use.
-However it is unknown whether this is also a problem in the KeepKey wallet because frankly, we do not use it often.
+One problem with Ledger Nano S devices is that the USB micro-B connection becomes unstable after prolonged use.
+With the updated USB-C connection, its longevity should be greatly improved.
+However, it is unknown whether this is also a problem in the KeepKey wallet because frankly, we do not use it often.

 It goes without saying that when writing down the recovery phrase; ensure there are no cameras recording and do not save a copy of it onto your computer.
 This is because anyone with the recovery phrase can use it to restore your device and potentially steal your assets.